lyft/clutch/DEVELOPING.md

       ```

 2. Run the database migration script against your local datastore,
-instuction can be found [here](./backend/cmd/migrate/README.md).
+instructions can be found [here](./backend/cmd/migrate/README.md).

-3. Finally start up clutch and develop
+3. Finally start up Clutch and develop

     ```sh
-    # Runs the clutch backend
+    # Runs the Clutch backend
     make backend-dev
     ```

-### If you need a kubernetes cluster
+### If you need a Kubernetes cluster

 First add the Kubernetes configuration to your `clutch-config.yaml`.